o06660o/CS130-25Spring-Project/designdoc/CS130_2025Spring_Project1_DesignDoc.md

 > **A6:** Why did you choose this design?
 In what ways is it superior to another design you considered?

 - We have considered using a List to implement the sleeping queue.
-Howerver, the Pairing Heap has advantage of time complexity.
+However, the Pairing Heap has advantage of time complexity.
 - Compared with creating an array with fixed size or allocating memory dynamically, we use an approach similar to the list declared in